Marist Brothers in Esopus

 But the physical presence of Marist Brothers officially began with the purchase of the river area of the former Payne estate in 1942.

-The recent donation by Raymond A Rich of the 'big house' or mansion to Marist College for use as a leadership institute signals a new phase of the history of this property.
+The 2010 donation by Raymond A Rich of the 'big house' or mansion to Marist College for use as a leadership institute signals a new phase of the history of this property.

 For corrections, additions, suggestions, etc, contact